STOP

 A spokesman for the Crookston Diocese, in the northwest corner of the state, said three

-retired priests long ago restricted from ministry -- including one who uses a wheelchair and one
+retired priests long ago restricted from ministry -- including one who uses a wheelchair and one who is bedridden -- have been notified that they can no longer present themselves as priests.

 The St. Cloud Diocese gave notice to three priests, one retired and two who held administrative